suffolklibraries/lgc/content/collections/events/life-drawing-first-light.md

     content:
       -
         type: text
-        text: "Will Teather, Artist-in-residence for Norwich Arts Centre and NUA lecturer, hosts a range of life drawing and observational drawing activities. \_Sessions are drop-in throughout the day from 12:00 – 21:00."
+        text: 'Will Teather, Artist-in-residence for Norwich Arts Centre and NUA lecturer, hosts a range of life drawing and observational drawing activities.
+Sessions are drop-in throughout the day from 12:00 – 21:00.'
   -
     type: paragraph
     content: